swcarpentry/shell-novice/episodes/04-pipefilter.md

 > Explain why `-n` has this effect.
 >
 > > ## Solution
-> > The `-n` flag specifies a numeric sort, rather than alphabetical.
+> > The `-n` flag specifies a numerical rather than an alphanumerical sort.
 > {: .solution}
 {: .challenge}

-We will also use the `-n` flag to specify that the sort is numerical instead of alphabetical.
+We will also use the `-n` flag to specify that the sort is numerical instead of alphanumerical.
 This does *not* change the file;
 instead, it sends the sorted result to the screen: